Jaya Sri Maha Bodhi: Excavations and discoveries

 Ruins of an ancient building called Mayura Pirivena (Mayura Monastery) have been found to the south-west of the Jaya Sri Maha Bodhi, and the ruins of a stupa called Dakkhina Tupa (Southern Monastery) can be seen nearby.

 According to the ancient chronicles in Sri Lanka, some walls and terraces had been built surrounding the sacred tree at some time in the past.
 Mahavamsa states that King Gothabhaya (249–262 AD) built a rubble wall.
 Dipavamsa reports that a rock-laid terrace and a lattice wall was built by King Kirthi Sri Meghavarna (302–330 AD).

 During excavation for reconstructing the present wall, the rubble wall with its foundation created by King Gotabhya, and the rock-laid terrace together with a lattice wall constructed by King Kirthi Sri Meghavarna were found.
 These were preserved in place, and were opened to public in January 2010.

-Incidents

-Two branches of the sacred tree were broken during separate storms in 1907 and 1911.
-An individual called Katuwawala Jamis, cut down a branch in 1929.
-Liberation Tigers of Tamil Eelam shot and massacred a number of Sinhalese-Buddhists on the upper terrace in 1985.
-This incident is known as the Anuradhapura massacre.